jfcherng-sublime/ST-BootstrapAutocomplete/README.md

 - [Bootstrap 4x Autocomplete](https://packagecontrol.io/packages/Bootstrap%204x%20Autocomplete)
 - Maybe more implicit ones...

-This plugin is design to support various versions of Bootstrap's autocompletion with ease.
+This plugin is designed to support various versions of Bootstrap's autocompletion with ease.
 At this moment, it supports Bootstrap 2, 3, 4 (default) and 5.
 If you find a missing class name, an issue or pull request is always welcome.